 There’s a side benefit in that you become scalable, and the social channels become the distribution arm to bring people back to the website rather than being the house in which all this lives.

-3. Build Your Own Audience
+3. Measuring By Building Your Own Audience

 When you use social media, television, radio, or digital, you’re essentially renting someone else’s audience.